 HIV attacks the immune system.
-It specifically attacks the CD4 cells, which are also known as T cells.
-T cells help the body fight off infections.
+It specifically attacks the CD4 cells, which are a subtype of a group of cells known as T-cells.
+T-cells help the body fight off infections.

-If left untreated, HIV reduces the number of T cells in the body, making the person more likely to get other infections.
-A person with HIV is also more likely to get infection-related cancers.
+If left untreated, HIV reduces the number of CD4 cells in the body, making the person more likely to get infections.
+A person with HIV is also more likely to get cancers related to stage 3 HIV.

-HIV is different in women and men.
-According to the Office on Women's Health, some health issues, including sexually transmitted infections and vaginal yeast infections, are more common and more serious in women who have HIV.
+HIV infection is different between the sexes.
+According to the Office on Women's Health, some health issues, including sexually transmitted infections and vaginal yeast infections, are more common and more serious in females who have HIV.

 After the early stage

-After the early stage of HIV, the virus moves into a stage called the clinical latency stage.
-This can also be referred to as chronic HIV infection.
+After the early stage of HIV infection, the virus moves into a stage called the clinical latency stage.
+This can also be referred to as chronic HIV.
 The virus is still active during this stage, but it reproduces at much lower rates in the body.

 A person who receives treatment for HIV can improve their chances of remaining in the clinical latency stage for several decades.
 The treatment is known as antiretroviral therapy, or ART.
 It helps keep the virus in check.

-HIV is transmitted through infected bodily fluids.
+HIV is transmitted through bodily fluids that contain the virus.
 The only bodily fluids that can transmit HIV are: